dcneiner/machina.js/README.md

       }
     }

-You can see that our trafficLightFsm has "stamped" this client with it's machina-specific state
+You can see that our trafficLightFsm has "stamped" this client with it's machina-specific state.
+You may also notice that the prior state was "disabled".
+This means that the very first thing a BehavioralFsm does when acting on a client it hasn't seen before is to transition it into the initial state *before* doing anything else (like handling the `activate` input).

 */